RealTimeChris/simdjson/doc/basics.md

 General direct access to the raw JSON string
 --------------------------------
 If your value is a string, the `raw_json_string` you get with `get_raw_json_string()` gives you direct access to the unprocessed string.
-But the simdjson library allows you to have access to the raw underlying JSON more generally, not just for strings.
+But the simdjson2 library allows you to have access to the raw underlying JSON more generally, not just for strings.

-The simdjson library makes explicit assumptions about types.
+The simdjson2 library makes explicit assumptions about types.
 For examples, numbers must be integers (up to 64-bit integers) or binary64 floating-point numbers.
 Some users have different needs.
 For example, some users might want to support big integers.
 The library makes this possible by providing a `raw_json_token` method which returns